-Entering a foreign market requires a great deal of preparation, the need to think through a strategy, marketing activities and logistics solutions.
-As logistics platform MyDello recently entered the Swedish market, we would like to share with you tips and advice on what to consider when entering the Swedish market and what you should know about Swedish business culture.
+Entering a foreign market requires a great deal of preparation, and the need to think through a strategy, marketing activities and logistics solutions.
+As the logistics platform MyDello recently entered the Swedish market, we would like to share with you tips and advice on what to consider when entering the Swedish market and what you should know about Swedish business culture.

 While it may seem that globalisation has homogenised the general consumer culture in Europe, in reality, each country has different habits.

-Many areas are regulated within the European Union; however, in some cases additional local requirements and standards may apply.
+Many areas are regulated within the European Union; however, in some cases, additional local requirements and standards may apply.